The alert level for Mt Tongariro has been reduced and officials are looking at reopening tracks which have been closed since the mountain's eruption.

 The Tongariro Alpine Crossing as a whole will take longer to re-open as facilities and tracks need to be made safe.
 Mr Peet said DoC staff were unable to get into the area to do the work until the high risk zone was further reduced.

-He said planning had also begun for the repair of the damaged tracks and facilities.
+Planning had also begun to repair the damaged tracks and facilities.

 All other facilities, activities and alternative walking tracks are fully operational within the Tongariro National Park.